 Ad extension data

-Google Ads creates ad extension data in the Business data section of your Google Ads account, any time that you add or edit an ad extension.
+Google Ads creates ad extension data in the Business data section of your Google Ads account, any time you add or edit an ad extension.
 You might see, for example, a “Main sitelink feed” with the sitelink text and the URLs of your sitelinks extensions.

 - Click any item to see the approval status, policy details and performance stats of that extension.